-What’s worse than a nip slip?
-What about soreness, pinching, irritation, or blocked milk ducts?
-All of which could occur if you use the incorrect breast pump flange size.
+Finding the right fit is always important – whether it’s for clothing, shoes or even your breast pump flange size.
+Soreness, pinching, irritation, and clogged milk ducts don’t sound fun but are all things that can occur if you don’t have the correct flange size.
 A breast pump flange (breast pump shield) size that is too small or too big could seriously hinder your breast pumping journey.
 So, be sure to choose the correct size to properly express milk for your infant.

 Finding The Correct Breast Pump Flange Size